Dymphna: Veneration

 The remains of Dymphna were later put into a silver reliquary and placed in a church in Geel named in her honour.
 The remains of Gerebernus were moved to Xanten, Germany.
-During the late 15th century the original St. Dymphna Church in Geel burned down.
-A second "Church of St. Dymphna" was then built and consecrated in 1532.
 The church still stands on the site where her body is believed to have first been buried.

-According to nineteenth-century Irish Catholic priest John Canon O'Hanlon, the commemoration of Dymphna's and of Gerebern's arrival at Antwerp was celebrated on April 11, according to a Carthusian Martyrology, however their chief feast day was on May 15, the day of their final martyrdom.
-According to tradition, miracles occurred immediately after Dymphna's tomb was discovered.
+Dymphna was beheaded on 30 May, although the year of her death is uncertain.
+A transfer of her relics occurred on 15 May of a subsequent year, the anniversary of which became her primary feast day until the 21st century, when the post-conciliar Roman Martyrology (the authoritative compendium of feast days for the Roman Rite of the Catholic Church) assigned Dymphna's feast to the anniversary of her martyrdom, on 30 May, as listed in the 2004 edition.

 Dymphna is known as the Lily of Éire, due to her spotless virtue.
 She is traditionally portrayed wearing a crown, dressed in ermine and royal robes, and holding a sword.
 In modern versions she holds the sword awkwardly, as it symbolises her martyrdom, but in the older versions seen on numerous statues and stained glass images, her sword is pricking the neck of a demon; symbolising her title of Demon Slayer.
 She is also often portrayed holding a lamp, with the chained devil at her feet.

 Some modern holy cards portray Dymphna in green and white, holding a book and white lilies.

-During the 2022 season, the St Dymphna's Church, Geel, Belgium, is hosting an exposition showing the restored altarpiece venerating Dymphna by Goossen Van der Weyden.
+During the 2022 season, the St Dymphna's Church, in Geel, Belgium, commemorated her by hosting an exposition showing the restored altarpiece venerating Dymphna by Goossen Van der Weyden.

 Patronage

 Dymphna is the patron saint of mental illness.

 The US National Shrine of St. Dymphna is located inside St. Mary's Catholic Church in Massillon, Ohio.
 The shrine was destroyed by a fire in 2015, but reopened in December 2016 and is still open to pilgrims and visitors.
-St. Dymphna's Special School is located in Ballina, County Mayo, Republic of Ireland and operates under the patronage of Western Care Association.
+St. Dymphna's Special School is located in Ballina, County Mayo, Ireland and operates under the patronage of Western Care Association.